EOSIO/welcome/docs/02_getting-started/03_smart-contract-development/03_understanding-ABI-files.md

 ```

 ## Cases not Covered by Token Contract

-## Vectors
+### Vectors

 When describing a vector in your ABI file, simply append the type with `[]`, so if you need to describe a vector of permission levels, you would describe it like so: `permission_level[]`

-## Struct Base
+### Struct Base

 It's a rarely used property worth mentioning.
 You can use **base** ABI struct property to reference another struct for inheritance, as long as that struct is also described in the same ABI file.
 Base will do nothing or potentially throw an error if your smart contract logic does not support inheritance.

 You can see an example of base in use in the system contract [source code](https://github.com/EOSIO/eosio.contracts/blob/4e4a3ca86d5d3482dfac85182e69f33c49e62fa9/eosio.system/include/eosio.system/eosio.system.hpp#L46) and [ABI](https://github.com/EOSIO/eosio.contracts/blob/4e4a3ca86d5d3482dfac85182e69f33c49e62fa9/eosio.system/abi/eosio.system.abi#L262)

-## Extra ABI Properties Not Covered Here
+### Extra ABI Properties

 A few properties of the ABI specification were skipped here for brevity, however, there is a pending ABI specification that will outline every property of the ABI in its entirety.

-## Ricardian Clauses
+### Ricardian Clauses

 Ricardian clauses describe the intended outcome of a particular actions.
 It may also be utilized to establish terms between the sender and the contract.

-## ABI Extensions
+### ABI Extensions

 A generic "future proofing" layer that allows old clients to skip the parsing of "chunks" of extension data.
 For now, this property is unused.
 In the future each extension would have its own "chunk" in that vector so that older clients skip it and newer clients that understand how to interpret it.

 ## Maintenance

 Every time you change a struct, add a table, add an action or add parameters to an action, use a new type, you will need to remember to update your ABI file.
-In many cases failure to update your ABI file will not produce any error.
+In many cases forgetting to update your ABI file will not produce any error.

 ## Troubleshooting

-## Table returns no rows
+### Table returns no rows

 Check that your table is accurately described in the ABI file.
 For example, If you use `cleos` to add a table on a contract with a malformed ABI definition and then get rows from that table, you will receive an empty result. `cleos` will not produce an error when adding a row nor reading a row when a contract has failed to properly describe its tables in its ABI.

 ## What's Next?

 - [Data Persistence](./04_data-persistence.md): Learn how data persistence works on EOSIO by writing a simple smart contract that functions as an address book.